dimitri-a/react-webpack2/README.md

-# React and Redux, Webpack 2 boilerplate
+# React and Redux, Webpack 2 boilerplate aka calendar proto

 ## Table of contents
 * [What is this?](#user-content-what-is-this)